 - Immediate jail time.

 - Invocation of original sentence.
 Although there is often a long process leading up to this type of decision, it’s always a possibility for probationers who violate the conditions or regulations of probation.

 When the court is made aware of a probationer’s violation, they issue a bench warrant.
 Individuals facing this situation are wise to seek legal counsel from a reliable criminal defense lawyer.

-The team at the Stewart Law Group is eager to guide you through the legal proceedings of probation violation.
+The Phoenix probation violation defense lawyers at the Stewart Law Group is eager to guide you through the legal proceedings of probation violation.
 Hire Attorney Scott Stewart to experience the best possible outcome after your violation.